jasonkneen/hai-build/README.md

 Over the years, the software development lifecycle has gotten inherently complex.
 As variables increase and new capabilities are rolled out that require niche skills, the complexity overwhelms.
 HAI is Presidio's human-centric approach to harnessing AI to help people work faster, better, and smarter.
 Our innovation unlocks the ideal working relationship between human and AI.

-Our integrated product suite — Specif AI, Code Generator, and Factif AI, is specifically crafted to meet these demands by seamlessly blending automation, intelligence, and quality assurance.
+Our integrated product suite — Specifai, Code Generator, and Factif AI, is specifically crafted to meet these demands by seamlessly blending automation, intelligence, and quality assurance.
 From automating code generation and managing comprehensive requirements to ensuring rigorous testing, these tools streamline workflows and reduce manual intervention, enabling development teams to focus on delivering exceptional solutions.

 [![Video Title](assets/img//video-cover.png)](https://www.youtube.com/watch?v=SSSn2XySHOU)

-# 🚀 Specif AI
+# 🚀 Specifai

-HAI Build's Specif AI transforms the way teams generate, manage, and refine software requirements by blending AI-powered intelligence with human context.
+HAI Build's Specifai transforms the way teams generate, manage, and refine software requirements by blending AI-powered intelligence with human context.
 By simply providing the basic idea of the product you wish to build with tech stack details HAI Build automatically produces comprehensive requirement documentation.

 > 🔗 View on GitHub: https://github.com/presidio-oss/specif-ai